 At the top right a log is displayed:

 While the optimizer is running some information are displayed in the log.
 When the optimizer is opened deadlocked box configurations that can occur in the level are identified in a background task.
 You can see the progress in the log.
 If the deadlock detection has finished the message "Deadlock detection has finished." is displayed.
-It's not possible to optimize a level until the deadlock detection has been finished.
+The detection runs at most 3 seconds.
+Howerver, it's possible to start the optimizer even when the deadlock detection hasn't finished, yet (prior to version 1.69 this isn't possible).

 The deadlock detection has only to be done once when the optimizer has been opened.